kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 We're now at the stage where we are using some of the best web development practices and all of it using Kubernetes.

-* Deployments to multiple branch specific environments
+* Deployments to multiple branch-specific environments

 * Canary releases with automatic malfunction detection

 * State of the art monitoring with Grafana and Prometheus